Ankitaanku208/8.2CDevSecOps/README.md

 #### NoSQL injection

-A POST request to `/login` will allow for authentication and signing-in to the system as an administrator user.
+A POST request to `/login` will allow for authentication and signing in to the system as an administrator user.
 It works by exposing `loginHandler` as a controller in `routes/index.js` and uses a MongoDB database and the `User.find()` query to look up the user's details (email as a username and password).
 One issue is that it indeed stores passwords in plaintext and not hashing them.
 However, there are other issues in play here.